 With app landing pages, not only can you provide a home for branded searches on Google, but you can run targeted marketing campaigns promoting your app to new and broader audiences who never would have known you existed otherwise.

-And in this article, we’re going to show you exactly how to create a high-converting app landing page using 17 landing page examples and best practices from apps that are leading the way.
+And in this article, we’re going to show you exactly how to create a high-converting app landing page using 17 full length app landing page examples along with best practices from apps that are leading the way.

 Get brand new landing page strategies straight to your inbox every week.
 23,739 people already are!